fwip/mtg_pronouns/reworded_cards.md

 Prowl {2}{B} (You may cast this for its prowl cost if you dealt combat damage to a player this turn with a Goblin or Rogue.)

 When Earwig Squad enters the battlefield, if its prowl cost was paid, search target opponent's library for three cards and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 **5 / 3**